tortoise10h/Blog-website-practice/README.md

 # Blog-website-practice
-make blog with responsive and grid
+practice HTML and CSS: make blog with responsive and grid